mithi/rusty-genes/scripts/README.md

-# VISUALIZATION AND ANIMATION
+# City Generation and Algorithm Visualization Animation
+- **IMPORTANT**: When running the simulation: use `debug_level = 1` to generate output `csv` file compatible with the helper scripts that you can use for algorithm visualization.

 # Requirements
 - Python
-- Jupyter notebook or lab
+- Jupyter notebook or Jupyter lab
-- bokeh
+- Bokeh
-- numpy
+- Numpy

 ```
 $ jupyter notebook